01Increase Your Temperature Settings

 07Move Your Fridge Away from All Heat Sources

 Avoid placing your refrigerator next to the oven, dishwasher or a heat vent.
 Also avoid placing it near a window.
 All of that extra heat will cause it to run more frequently, which will add to your utility bill, and wear out your fridge sooner.

 When you're able to find things quickly, you don't have to keep the door open for long.
 Try to create designated spots for all the foods you buy regularly, so everyone in your household will know where to find things.

 To cut down on the amount of time the freezer door is open, consider creating a freezer inventory list that you can stick on the door.
 As long as you keep it updated, you won't have to spend a bunch of time digging around in the freezer.

 Placing open drinks and food containers in the fridge increases internal moisture levels, and makes the compressor work harder.
 Train your family to cover everything before it goes in, and you'll also prevent foods from contamination.

 It takes less work to maintain the temperature in a full refrigerator.
 Just make sure your fridge isn't so full that it prevents good air circulation (three-quarters full is a good rule of thumb).

 Place the back of your refrigerator at least two inches from the wall to allow heat to move away from the condenser coils.
 Trapped heat will cause your fridge to run more frequently.

 Increase the Efficiency of Your Refrigerator

-New or old – there's a way to increase the efficiency of every refrigerator.
-Here's how to do it:
+New or old – there's a way to increase the efficiency of any refrigerator.
+Here's how to do it.